 Dentistry ,Social Work , Nursing , Physical and Occupational Therapy, Business “Leadership & Organizational Behavior” and Medicine

 Our art making is seen as an opportunity for spontaneous creativity.
 Using different mediums and one’s own imagination our residents are encourage to develop self expression.
 Weekly art class are with Concordia Community Art Outreach.
-Gardening Nazareth house’s received the “best garden” award 2008 from Shaughnessy Village Association… This has been a long standing and communal activity.
-Ours is truly a “healing garden”.
-We have welcomed the support and initiative of Eco Quartier, on a number of garden projects.
 Pet Therapy Unlike people, with whom our interactions may be quite complex and unpredictable; animals provide a constant source of comfort.
 They make us feel safe and unconditionally accepted.
 Therapeutic Paws of Canada volunteers visit us bimonthly.
-Yoga Yoga breathing exercises are helpful for people with mental distress because of its grounding effect.
+Yoga: Yoga breathing exercises are helpful for people with mental distress and PTSD, because of its grounding effect.
 As a basic meditation technique, it can help calm the mind, improve sleep, and increase your sense of emotional control.
-Classes are held Wednesday mornings.
+Classes are held weekly with certified instructors.
 Collective Kitchen; Provides a sense of community as well as lessons in nutrition, food preparation, portion control, shopping on a budget, sharing interest & cultural dishes.
 “All you need is love.
 But a little chocolate now and then doesn’t hurt.”
 Charles Schultz

 Raising the Roof